RI/(S)MOM renormalizations of overlap quark bilinears with different levels of hypercubic smearing: Numerical results and discussions

 For the linear extrapolations in the range $a^2p^2\in[4, 10]$ we get $\chi^2/\mbox{dof}=1.7$, which is more or less acceptable, and $0.7$ for MOM and SMOM, respectively.
 The extrapolated results are given in table~\ref{tab:zt-extrap} along with the $\chi^2/\mbox{dof}$ for different fitting ranges.
 The uncertainties in the table are from statistics and the extrapolations.
-They are enlarged by the factor $\sqrt{\chi^2/\mbox{dof}}$ if $\chi^2/\mbox{dof}>1$.